conrad-mukai/python-sudoku/README.md

     optional arguments:
-      -h, --help       show this help message and exit -s, --slow       slow mode: show puzzle being solved -t, --traceback  display call stack when exceptions are raised
+      -h, --help       show this help message and exit -s, --slow       slow mode: show puzzle being solved -d, --debug      don't use curses to run in a debugger -t, --traceback  display call stack when exceptions are raised